Eze stunner helps Arsenal past Leverkusen into last eight

 The spring days are warming up in north London and the whiff of silverware is in the air as relentless Arsenal's outstanding season comes to the boil.

-Manager Mikel Arteta's main preoccupation has been the Premier League title race which they now lead by nine points as they seek a first English crown since 2004.
+Manager Mikel Arteta's main preoccupation has been the Premier League title race, which his side now lead by nine points as they seek a first English crown since 2004.

-But should they win Sunday's League Cup final against Manchester City at Wembley, talk of a potential quadruple will suddenly not seem quite so outlandish.
+But should they win Sunday's League Cup final against Manchester City at Wembley, the hitherto hushed talk of a potential quadruple will suddenly not seem quite so outlandish.

-There is still an awfully long way to go but there is a laser-focus about Arteta's team that was once again on show against Leverkusen on Tuesday.
+There is still an awfully long way to go but there is a laser-focus about Arteta's team at present and it was again on show against Leverkusen on Tuesday.

-By the time Eze turned and lashed a ferocious dipping shot from 25 metres that whistled past visiting keeper Blaswich, Arsenal had already racked up 10 efforts on goal.
+By the time Eze took Leandro Trossard's pass with his back to goal, turned sweetly and lashed a ferocious dipping shot from 25 metres that rocketed past helpless visiting keeper Blaswich, Arsenal had already racked up 10 efforts on goal.

-Gabriel threatened twice with headers from corners and Blaswich performed wonders to twice deny Leandro Trossard and also beat away a free kick by Rice.
+Gabriel threatened twice with headers from trademark corners and Blaswich performed wonders to twice deny Trossard and also beat away a free kick by Rice.

 After some recent nervy displays at home, this was Arsenal cutting loose, at least before halftime.